natloose/m-tracker/README.md

 - Individual accounts per user
 - Design improvements (GUI python is limited)
 - Impliment Tests where applicable
-- (g) box does not raise an alert if user doesn't input a gram amount, rather just leaves it and returns error on console.
+- (g) box does not raise an alert or add food to database if user leaves blank, does return error on console.
 - Further information could be provided to the user, for example, the actual food they have ate on the selected day.